binkley/kotlin-rational/README.md

 Try `./batect run` for a demonstration as CI would.

-This code builds and passes tests and checks on JDK 11, 13, 14, 15, and 16.
+This code builds and passes tests and checks on JDK 11-17.

 ---